HL232/bme590final/README.md

  + `processing.py` - Python file that the web server uses to process images.
  + `requirements.txt` - Python packages that need to be installed in the virtual environment to run the project

-## How to run this project:
- 1. Clone or download this repo locally.
- 2. Access the GUI by...
- 3. From the GUI, you can upload images, download images, process images, etc
- 4. To access our web server, **The server is running at BLAHHHHHHHHHHHHHHHHHHHH** The server handles POST and GET requests as defined in the `img_processor_web_server.py` file

 # Supported Formats